Moree is situated on the Newell Highway between the Pilliga and Chinchilla gas fields.

 Moree Plains Shire Council had passed a by-law that did not permit Aboriginal people in the baths complex.
 The ‘freedom riders’ transported a number of children from the Aboriginal mission to the pool and blocked the entry until they were allowed in.
 It was a very hot day.
 After three hours of heated negotiations, a hostile crowd gathered, fights broke out and several arrests were made until everyone gained entry to the pool.
 The council then rescinded the by-law.

 In 2008 the Moree Plains Shire Council planned a seven million dollar redevelopment of the baths.
 Many farmers wanted the council to recycle the water like most other country town pools.
 The Council lobbied the state government to buy the water required.
 The government agreed to auction a limited amount, which was supposedly water saved from the Cap & Pipe the Bores Program.

 The auction of twenty-four access licences infuriated farmers who had capped and piped their bores.
 They and others were concerned about the management of the Great Artesian Basin and the lack of knowledge of its hydrology.

-A rally held prior to the auction was attended by approximately 150 people, including several politicians opposed to further allocation of access licences.
-The rally participants allowed the auction to go ahead uninterrupted on the condition that the State Government would monitor the impacts on pressure recovery and guarantee that the proceeds of the sale would be reinvested into the Cap & Pipe the Bores Program.
+A rally held prior to the auction was attended by approximately 150 people, including several politicians opposed to the allocation of access licences.
+The rally participants allowed the auction to go ahead uninterrupted on the condition that the State Government monitor the impacts on pressure recovery and guarantee that the proceeds of the sale be reinvested into the Cap & Pipe the Bores Program.
 No further auctions were held.